 Using the right online giving tool is essential for ensuring you can enact these various peer-to-peer fundraising tips.
 Prioritize the features that you want as a part of your peer-to-peer campaign, then be sure the software you ultimately use has those features included.

-Use the tips and tricks in this guide to make sure your fundraising campaign is as effective as possible to maximize your funding and engagement.
 If you’re looking for even more information about fundraising and how peer-to-peer fundraising will fit into your overall strategy, check out these additional resources:

 - The Ultimate Guide to Nonprofit Strategic Planning.
 See how peer-to-peer fundraising campaigns will fit into your nonprofit’s strategic plan by reviewing this guide.